RI man allegedly threatens shooting at Gillette

-FOXBORO — A 44-year-old Rhode Island man who police said had an extreme dislike for the New England Patriots has been charged with threatening to commit a shooting at Gillette Stadium before the team’s first regular-season game Sunday night.
+A 44-year-old Rhode Island man who police said had an extreme dislike for the New England Patriots has been charged with threatening to commit a shooting at Gillette Stadium before the team’s first regular-season game last Sunday night.

-Tobias Gray of East Providence appeared in Providence District Court Monday, wearing a New York Giants jersey, and was arraigned on charges, unrelated to the Foxboro charges, of domestic assault and battery and threats to public officials.
+Tobias Gray of East Providence appeared in Providence District Court on Sept.
+9, wearing a New York Giants jersey, and was arraigned on charges, unrelated to the Foxboro charges, of domestic assault and battery and threats to public officials.
 Gray did not enter a plea on either charge and was ordered held on $25,000 surety bail.

 Gray agreed to waive extradition to Massachusetts, where he’s wanted by Foxboro police on fugitive from justice charges of threatening to commit a crime and uttering a terroristic threat.